-After the capstone presentation and receiving the rubric with feedback, finalize your capstone artifacts and clinical portfolio.
-Convert all files to final format (PDF version) and re-label chronologically.
+After the capstone presentation and receiving the rubric with feedback, finalize your portfolio artifacts and clinical portfolio.
+Convert all files to final format (PDF version) and relabel chronologically.
 Once finalized, send the files as a zip folder with your Digication link to Dr. Mendonca and your doctoral mentor by the deadline.